m5c/CoreMavenConverter/README.md

 ## About

-This repository hosts a script for a (mostly) automated conversion of the core / touchram repositories into a single, maven organized git respoitory.
+This repository hosts a script for a (mostly) automated conversion of the core / touchram repositories into a single, maven organized git repository.

 ## Philosophy